sandialabs/InterSpec/releases/index.md

 - Added a new "Isotopics by peaks" tool, that uses Relative Efficiency analysis to help determine the activity ratio of nuclides, without requiring detector response, geometry, or shielding knowledge.
   - Information about using this tool to determine Uranium enrichment can be found in <a href="https://sandialabs.github.io/InterSpec/tutorials/rel_eff_peaks/20220922_InterSpec_RelEff_Peaks_SAND2022_15323TR.pdf">20220922_InterSpec_RelEff_Peaks_SAND2022_15323TR.pdf</a>, however the tool works with all nuclides, subject to limitations of the method (e.g., at least one nuclide should have multiple peaks, and energy ranges of peaks for different nuclides should be near by), and can work with any number of nuclides at a time.
   - In addition to finding ratios of nuclides, this tool can also be helpful to make sure there are not any unaccounted for interferences in the fit peaks.
-  - Some great references to learn Relative Efficiency analysis are [Relative Efficiency Curves Demystified](https://www.osti.gov/servlets/purl/1399186) and section 14 of [FRMAC Gamma Spectroscopist Knowledge Guide](https://www.osti.gov/biblio/1763003), both by Mike Enghauser of Sandia National Laboratories.
+  - Some great references to learn Relative Efficiency analysis are [Relative Efficiency Curves Demystified](https://www.osti.gov/servlets/purl/1399186) and section 14 of [FRMAC Gamma Spectroscopist Knowledge Guide](https://www.osti.gov/biblio/1763003), both by Michael Enghauser of Sandia National Laboratories.
 For a thorough description of the Relative Efficiency analysis methodology, especially as its related to Uranium and Plutonium analysis, see [Application Guide to Gamma-Ray Isotopic Analysis Using the FRAM Software](https://www.lanl.gov/orgs/n/n1/appnotes/LA-14018-M.pdf).
   <div style="display: flex; justify-content: center; align-items: center; column-gap: 20px;">
     <div style="display: inline-block;">
       <a href='v1.0.11/isotopics_by_peaks_1.jpg'>